ellisevangelista/TreeTraversals/README.md

-# Tree Traversals (Infix, Prefix, Postfix and generation of Syntax Tree)
+# Tree Traversals
 A Java application for a process of visiting each node in a tree data structure, exactly once.
+It requires an Infix input and outputs Prefix and Postfix Notation (with generation of Syntax Tree).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.